 How can you tell injuries came from the accident?

 In Napa Valley I often see low speed to high speed injuries.
 The commonality is the amount of damage done to the ligaments that hold the spine together.
-Several ligaments "Posterior Longitudinal" and Anterior longitudinal ligmanets can be torn.
+Several ligaments “Posterior Longitudinal” and Anterior longitudinal ligaments can be torn.
 This is quite visible on x-rays for Doctors of Chiropractic to view.
 Some well known radiologist may over look this as I can attest to reading radiology reports from accident victims that never mention this injury.
-Typically this type of injury can affect many people and the American Medical Association,http://www.ama-assn.org/ has actually applied a disabilty rating of 5-8%!
+Typically this type of injury can affect many people and the American Medical Association has actually applied a disability rating of 5-8%!

-These type of injuries are often refered to as Whiplash injuries.
+These type of injuries are often referred to as Whiplash injuries.
 A whiplash is described by a sudden rapid change in force where the head moves rapidly back and forth tearing ligaments, tendons and muscles.
-The other concern is that trauma to the brain can happend as well.
-This trauma can cause concusions and headaches.
+The other concern is that trauma to the brain can happened as well.
+This trauma can cause concussions and headaches.
 A thorough examination is always very important along with follow up to a chiropractic specialist or medical specialist.